 Depreciation is computed on a straight-line basis over the estimated useful lives ranging from 20 to 40 years for buildings and improvements and three to 10 years for furniture, fixtures and equipment.
-Leasehold interests are amortized over the shorter of useful life or term of the lease.
+Leasehold interests are amortized over the shorter of the estimated useful life or term of the lease.

-As of December 31, 2013 and 2012, we had identified conditional asset retirement obligations primarily related to the future removal and disposal of asbestos that is contained within certain of our real estate investment properties.
+As of December 31, 2014 and 2013, we had identified conditional asset retirement obligations primarily related to the future removal and disposal of asbestos that is contained within certain of our real estate investment properties.
 The asbestos is appropriately contained, and we believe we are compliant with current environmental regulations.
 If these properties undergo major renovations or are demolished, certain environmental regulations are in place, which specify the manner in which asbestos must be handled and disposed.
 We are required to record the fair value of these conditional liabilities if they can be reasonably estimated.
-As of December 31, 2013 and 2012, sufficient information was not available to estimate our liability for conditional asset retirement obligations as the obligations to remove the asbestos from these properties have indeterminable settlement dates.
-As such, no liability for conditional asset retirement obligations was recorded on our accompanying consolidated balance sheets as of December 31, 2013 and 2012.
+As of December 31, 2014 and 2013, sufficient information was not available to estimate our liability for conditional asset retirement obligations as the obligations to remove the asbestos from these properties have indeterminable settlement dates.
+As such, no liability for conditional asset retirement obligations was recorded on our accompanying consolidated balance sheets as of December 31, 2014 and 2013.